Pine Valley Mountain Wilderness, sign, May 2026

 Post

-(For above slider, click photo & caption will appear below) Wilderness was set aside “for the use and enjoyment of the American people” according to the Wilderness Act of 1964.
-But in hiking more than 300 miles through two of … Read More
+(Click slider photo to see caption) Wilderness was set aside “for the use and enjoyment of the American people” according to the Wilderness Act of 1964.
+But in hiking more than 300 miles through two of the country’s largest wilderness … Read More

 2015 AZ Galiuro: wrapping funky toe